 Frequent social media usage does not automatically equal or lead to social media addiction.
 However, when devoting so much time and energy to social media begins to affect one’s life and social relationships, this is considered addiction.
 Over time, one’s increasing dependence on social media can lead to negative consequences, such as ignoring real-life relationships, mental health problems, and much more.

 How Is Social Media Addictive?

+So, why is social media addictive for some people?
 Social media affects the brain in a very interesting way.
 It can lead to both physical and psychological addiction due to its effect on the brain’s reward centers.
 These reward areas have a profound effect on one’s decisions and emotions.
 When people use drugs, drink alcohol, or do something rewarding, their dopamine levels rise.
 This happens when social network users receive messages, “likes”, or post mentions.

 The brain considers this rush of dopamine to be a reward, and thus associates social media use with positive emotions and reinforcement.
 The dopamine reward system basically goes haywire and doles out endless rewards in the form of online interactions for very little effort from the user.
 Over time, the brain literally rewires its reward system to lead a person to desire and seek out social media interactions.

 Problematic social media use also arises when people look to their social media accounts for stress relief or to help with their depression and loneliness.
 Social media platforms provide continuous rewards for people who don’t receive them in their daily lives.
 Therefore, this leads to increased social media engagement, mental health problems, physical health problems, and a strong psychological dependence on social media use.

 How Many Hours on Social Media Is Considered an Addiction?